How to Ship a High-Value Package (€100K, £85K, $120K): The Operational Guide for Professionals

 • Original invoice or certificate of authenticity

-🎯 What's the difference between shipping and insuring?
+🎯 What is the difference between shipping and insuring?

 • Shipping: Technical protocols, packaging, Carrier selection, tracking.

-• Insurance: Financial protection, choice of coverage, claims management.
+• Insurance: Financial protection, coverage options, claims management.

 This guide covers shipping.
-For insurance, please consult our dedicated guides.
+For insurance, please refer to our dedicated guides.

 Appendices